 2017 MEDICC Fellow, Health Equity Leaders Exchange Program

 2016 Presidential Citation, Society for Public Health Education (SOPHE)

 Recognized as one of 300 Women Leaders in Global Health by the Graduate Institute of International and Development Studies in Geneva (2015)

 Areas of Expertise

-Risk Assessment and Communication, Child Health and Development, Infant Mortality, Community Programs and Outreach, Disparities / Inequalities in Health, Family and Community Structure, Nutrition, Global Health, Health Systems Strengthening, Emerging Infections, Epidemics, Mental Health, Health Worker Education, Physician Education, Public Health Leadership and Management, Urban Health
+Risk Assessment and Communication, Child Health and Development, Infant Mortality, Community Programs and Outreach, Disparities / Inequalities in Health, Family and Community Structure, Hunger/Food Insecurity, Global Health, Health Systems Strengthening, Emerging Infections, Epidemics, Mental Health, Health Worker Education, Physician Education, Public Health Leadership and Management, Urban Health